SiceloKayisa/My-Data-Science-and-Machine-Learning-Projects/Neural Network SMS Text Classifier/readme.md

 This project develops a machine learning model to classify SMS messages as either "ham" (legitimate) or "spam" (unsolicited or malicious).

+This project was completed as part of the **FreeCodeCamp Machine Learning Certification**.

 ---

 ## 🎯 Project Aims